 The Board regards risk management and internal controls as an integral part of the overall management processes.
-Recognising the importance of having risk management processes and practices, the Audit & Risk Management Committee is assigned to oversee the identification, evaluation, control, monitoring and reporting of the critical risks faced by the Group.
+Recognising the importance of having risk management processes and practices, the Board has established a Risk Management Committee ("RMC"), which is chaired by an Independent Non-Executive Director, to oversee the identification, evaluation, control, monitoring and reporting of the critical risks faced by the Group.

-Information on internal control and internal audit function of the Group is detailed in the Statement of Risk Management and Internal Control set out on pages 24 to 25.
+Information on internal control and internal audit function of the Group is detailed in the Statement of Risk Management and Internal Control set out on page 32 to 33.